sounlida/envoyer-docs/1.0/projects/management.md

 ### Source Control

-You can manage how the project is deployed here, from which source control provider, the branch that is deployed and you may also choose whether to install Composer dependencies.
-Envoyer also has an option to install Composer dependencies quietly.
-This will add the `--quiet` flag and will prevent Composer from writing additional output.
+You can manage how the project is deployed via the project's source control settings.
+Specifically, you may configure from which source control provider the project is deployed, the branch that is deployed, and you may also choose whether to install the project's Composer dependencies.

-You may also enable the **Deploy When Code Is Pushed** setting that will add a webhook to your source control provider.
-When code is pushed to the selected branch, Envoyer will automatically triggger a new deployment.
+You may also enable the project's **Deploy When Code Is Pushed** setting.
+Enabling this setting will add a webhook to your source control provider.
+When code is pushed to the selected branch, Envoyer will automatically trigger a new deployment.

 ### Delete Project

-If you no longer need the project, you may delete it from here.
-Type in the name and click **Delete Project**.
+If you no longer need the project, you may delete it via the project settings dashboard.
+After confirming the name of the project, click the **Delete Project** button.

-:::danger This action is irreversible!
+:::danger Deleting Projects

-Deleting your project is an irreversible action and we will be unable to recover it for you.
+Deleting your project is an irreversible action and we will be unable to recover the project's settings for you.
 :::